Diocese of Grand Rapids: 1950 to 1980

-In his 19 years as bishop, Breitenbeck oversaw the establishment of seven new parishes.
-St. Adalbert Church in Grand Rapids was raised to the rank of minor basilica by Pope John Paul II in 1979.
+1980 to 2000

 In the 1980s, Breitenbeck created policies and procedures for handling allegations of clerical sexual abuse; these rules remained in force until major revisions in the early 21st century.
 Having a sister with developmental disabilities led him to establish a ministry to help people with disabilities.

-He also helped establish the Deposit & Loan Cooperative Investment Program, which allowed parishes to borrow money from diocesan funds at a lower interest rate, and supported the Michigan Catholic Conference's efforts to provide retirement benefits for priests and laity.
+Breitenbeck also helped establish the Deposit & Loan Cooperative Investment Program, which allowed parishes to borrow money from diocesan funds at a lower interest rate.
+He supported the Michigan Catholic Conference's efforts to provide retirement benefits for priests and laity.
 He instituted regular changes and appointments of pastors and oversaw one of the renovations of the Cathedral of St. Andrew.
 Instead of living at the episcopal residence, Breitenbeck sold it and moved into a modest home in Grattan Township.

-He retired as bishop in 1989.
+Breitenbeck retired as bishop of Grand Rapids in 1989.
+In his 19 years as bishop, Breitenbeck oversaw the establishment of seven new parishes.
+In 1989, John Paul II appointed Bishop Robert Rose of Gaylord as the ninth bishop of Grand Rapids.
+Rose created lay leadership programs, revamped the Hispanic ministry and presented forums and events focused on racism in the diocese.
+He established the Catholic Foundation of West Michigan in 1995 to provide educational assistance.